In my previous Roth IRA basics post, I received the following question from a reader, Julia:

 Note: if you are below the Roth IRA income limits, then you can contribute directly to a Roth IRA (or even better, in my opinion, make a deductible contribution to a Traditional IRA) and conveniently forget all about the Backdoor Roth.

-Backdoor Roth IRA Steps: How Does a Backdoor Roth IRA Conversion Work?
+Backdoor Roth IRA Steps: How to do a Backdoor Roth IRA Conversion

 At its simplest level, here are the Backdoor Roth IRA conversion steps: